 “An excellent job by all.
 Jamie [Chadwick] had a point to prove after last week and the way she went about winning that race was utterly dominant from start to finish.
 Bruna [Tomaselli] also was the star rookie and they’ve certainly cemented Veloce as title contenders.
 We’ve got a short break before our home race at F1’s British Grand Prix weekend and we’ll be doing all we can to repeat this performance in front of the home crowd.”

-For the full results from race day visit here.
+For the full results from the Austria Round 2 race day, follow the link.